kingfisherdirect/magento2-env-modules/README.md

 Now run `composer install` which will do the patching.
 For git users, after successfull installation you should have observe an untracked file in `git status` (`src/setup/src/Magento/Setup/Model/Installer.php`).
 This file should be commited.

-## Problem it solves
+## Problem and solution

 Pretty much explained in following discussions:

 - https://github.com/magento/magento2/issues/38016
 - https://magento.stackexchange.com/questions/369810/using-env-php-to-override-module-status-in-config-php

-At the moment Magento installation tracks module status in `config.php` file that's tracked in git repository.
+Magento installation saves module status in `config.php` file that should be tracked in git repository.
+This file is overwritten every time `bin/magento setup:upgrade` is run.
+Whether module status changed, new module is installed everything is overwritten in `config.php`.

-In some cases it's neccessary to enable certain modules in specific environments.
-(For example you may want debug modules for developers to work with locally, that are not desired on production.
-I've also heard people disabling 2FA locally for convinience).

-At the moment the most common scenario is that module developers are providing toggles to enable/disable module through magento configuration.
-This, may work but adds unnecessary overhead of still loading module, config options, running conditions etc.

-## Solution details

-By default Magento is also reading `env.php` file for module statuses.
-However, it's far from beeing convinient to use.
+By default Magento also reads `env.php` file for module statuses.
+However, because of mentioned overwrites to `config.php`, it's not convinient to use `env.php`.

-Every module installation requires `bin/magento setup:upgrade` that overrides `config.php` with latest status of all module.

-**This module** amends the default magento behaviour by excluding modules from beeing written to `config.php` if they're already in `env.php` during `setup:upgrade`
+**This module amends the default magento behaviour by excluding modules from beeing written to `config.php` if they're already in `env.php`.**

 > [!IMPORTANT]
 > Module status can be still changed in by `module:enable` or `module:disable` which will write to `config.php`.